olajideolamide/dex/docs/content/docs/security/overview.md

 weight: 70
 ---

 DEX stores error context and request snapshots in your own database.
-That’s powerful — and it means you should treat the DEX dashboard like an internal admin tool.
+That’s powerful and it means you should treat the DEX dashboard like an internal admin tool.

 This section covers practical, production-focused hardening steps.

 ## Golden rules

-- **Do not expose DEX publicly.** Keep it behind an allowlist, VPN, or admin network.
+- **Do not expose DEX publicly.** Keep it behind an allowlist, VPN, admin network or authentication.
 - **Assume request snapshots may contain sensitive data.** Configure scrubbing and be intentional about what you store.
 - **Use least-privilege database permissions** for the account your app uses.